 The Air Navigation Services SMS policy statement defines the commitment of Senior Management to promoting safety in the Directorate’s daily operations

-The department aligns its safety objectives with Civil Aviation Authority’s corporate objectives, and determines the operational requirements to achieve these objectives.
+The department aligns its safety objectives with Uganda Civil Aviation Authority’s corporate objectives, and determines the operational requirements to achieve these objectives.

 Any occurrences with possible safety implications are reported to the safety office for detailed analysis and correction so that the highest practicable levels of safety are achieved.

 The department also investigates Accidents and Incidents in order to facilitate the implementation of more effective risk controls and mitigation in Air Navigation Service operations.